Skip to main content

 Community and Voluntary Sector (CVS) Registration Scheme

 From August 2024, all organisations who wish to apply for any community-focused funding will be required to register with us.
-The new registration form will be issued to all currently funded organisations.
-This should be completed and returned to us along with your application form (or sooner if you are able to).

 On receipt, we will process your registration request and will issue you with your CVS registration number.
-This should be used in any communications with us, and inserted into future applications that you make.
+This should be used in any communications with us, and inserted into future applications you make.

 First-time applicants should contact us to register before submitting any application.